anshprat/anshprat.github.io/_posts/2016-06-16-how-to-manage-conflict-during-git-rebase.md

 ---
-published: true
+layout: post
+title: How to manage conflict during git rebase?
 ---
-## How to manage conflict during git rebase?

 In this blogpost, I am going to tell you why I use rebase and how I resolve git conflicts not related to my code change while doing a rebase.